(914) 315-7033

 Attic Restoration Reviews

 "Bat guano everywhere.
 Three inches deep in some areas.
-TriState removed all the insulation, HEPA-vacuumed the entire attic, and re-insulated.
+TriState removed all the insulation, sanitized the entire attic, and re-insulated.
 Insurance covered the whole thing.
 Our attic looks brand new."

 Thornwood, NY · Westchester County

 "Raccoon damage was extensive.
 TriState handled the insurance claim, the decontamination, and the re-insulation.
-I paid zero out of pocket.
+I paid zero out of pocket besides my deductible.
 Cannot say enough good things."

 Tom R.